gguex/tl_study/README.md

 * `3.x` scripts: allow to map results from the estimated transportation flow.
 * `4.x` scripts: create the results for toy examples.

-The folder contain the following:
+The folders contain the following:

 * `archives`: old scripts
 * `latex_files`: various notes and presentations about the method